troublete/php-cli/README.md

 #### `cli(array $arguments, string $helpMessage, array $flagAliases = [], $showHelp = true): class@anonymous`

-Function to instantiate a anonymous class instance with relevant information as public properties.
+Function to instantiate an anonymous class instance with relevant information as public properties.
 So they are exposed and can be used directly.

+##### Properties

 | Property | Type | Description |
 |---|---|---|